Discarding Yard & Wood Waste

 *This is not a complete list of what is accepted.
 If you have questions, call (813) 272-5680.

-If your yard waste exceeds the curbside limit, then you can take it to a facility that can accept it.
+If your yard waste exceeds the curbside limit, then you can take it to a facility listed below.

 Fees